MicrosoftDocs/azure-docs/articles/virtual-machines/linux/disk-encryption-isolated-network.md

 ### Azure Instance Metadata Service

-The virtual machine must be able to access the [Azure Instance Metadata service](instance-metadata-service.md) endpoint which uses a well-known non-routable IP address (`169.254.169.254`) that can be accessed only from within the VM.
+The virtual machine must be able to access the [Azure Instance Metadata service](instance-metadata-service.md) endpoint, which uses a well-known non-routable IP address (`169.254.169.254`) that can be accessed only from within the VM.
 Proxy configurations that alter local HTTP traffic to this address (for example, adding an X-Forwarded-For header) are not supported.

 ## Next steps